Deforestation Regulation Manager

 02

-In order to identify and assess potential risks in the supply chain, the collected data is bundled by the EUDR software and subjected to a comprehensive risk assessment.
+In order to identify potential risks in the supply chain, the collected data is bundled by the EUDR software and subjected to a comprehensive risk assessment, thanks to a market-tested methodology.
 Data aggregation enables a holistic view of the risks associated with the information collected.

 03

-Based on the results of the risk assessment, measures can be documented in the software – for example, checking certificates or carrying out self-assessments.
+Based on the results of the risk assessment, various measures can be documented in the software – for example, the verification of certificates or the simple dispatch of questionnaires to suppliers.

 04